learn-co-curriculum/the-learn-philosophy/README.md

 No. It may be _valuable_ to know what type of wood we're using, or _interesting_ to understand how nails are made, but these things won't stop us from successfully building a birdhouse.
-In fact, we likely won't fully appreciate the materials, the wood and nails, we're using until we've gone through the experience of _building the birdhouse first_.
+In fact, we likely won't fully appreciate the materials, the wood and nails we're using until we've gone through the experience of _building the birdhouse first_.

 After building birdhouse v1, we can go back and better understand the best type